 If the detention centre staff suspects that a detainee may be in possession of forbidden substances such as drugs, alcohol or objects that can harm others or be a threat to order at the centre then a body search can be ordered.
 The detainee is often searched by the police before arriving at the centre.
 If that was the case the detainee will not be searched on arrival.
 If a body search is ordered then the law stipulates that it must not be carried out more thoroughly than the situation requires.
 Respect should be shown towards the detainee and a witness should be present unless this possibility is declined by the detainee.
 Women may not be bodily searched by a man nor in the presence of other men unless they are doctors or qualified nurses.
 There are different degrees of body searches.
 The Migration Agency’s staff is never allowed to carry out searches that involve examining the outer and inner parts of the body or the taking of tests.
 The Agency staff can only examine clothes or any other object the person is wearing, bags, packages and other objects brought by the detainee to the centre.

 Mail sent to the detainee can sometimes be the object of examination, in which case it should be opened in the presence of the detainee.
 If the detainee does not consent to the package being opened in their presence then the object should be put aside and not opened.
 An examination of the contents should not include reading a letter or other written documents.
-Mail from legal counsel, lawyers, international organs that have the right to receive complaints from individuals or from the UNHCR must not be opened.
+Mail from legal counsel, lawyers, international organisations that have the right to receive complaints from individuals or from the UNHCR must not be opened.
 If it is clear from the weight or thickness of a letter that it only contains written material then it should be handed over to the detainee without any inspection.
 However if there is a reasonable suspicion that the letter or package contains drugs, alcoholic drinks or dangerous objects then the detainee should be summoned and the object may be inspected.
 A letter must not be opened or scanned before the detainee gives their permission.
-If staff suspects that a letter may have passport or other identity document in it they are not allowed to open that mail.
+If staff suspect that a letter may have a passport or other identity document inside, they are not allowed to open that mail.
 The only way the authorities can use their right to take care of a passport is if the detainee shows it to them.

 Smart phones are not allowed in detention centres since they can be used to take photos of persons present there.
 Simpler mobile phones without a camera function can be borrowed from the detention centre.
 Personal belongings that the detainee cannot have in their room are stored at the detention centre, unless the property is illegal, in which case it is handed over to the police.
 They can have access to these objects upon leaving the detention centre, as a list needs to be made of all stored objects.